cameronhimself/vue-drag-drop/README.md

 }
 ```

-If you don't have the spread operator in your development environment, you can use a wrapping function:
+If you don't have the spread operator in your environment, you can use a wrapping function:

 ```javascript
 <drag @drag="function(transferData, nativeEvent) { myListener('foo', transferData, nativeEvent) }">